-The first step for residency in North Cyprus is to apply for your temporary residence permit as soon as you know you’re going to be in the country for more than three months.
-Should you overstay the 90 day period and do not have a temporary residence permit you will incur a fine for every single day you overstay the 90 day period.
-This fine soon adds up so if you are going to be staying for more than 90 days, it’s advisable to apply for your temporary residence permit immediately.
+The first step for residency in North Cyprus. will be to apply for your temporary residence permit.
+As soon as you know you’re going to be in the country for more than three months.
+Should you overstay the 90 day period and do not have a temporary residence permit.
+You will incur a fine for every single day you overstay the 90 day period.
+This fine soon adds up so if you are going to be staying for more than 90 days.
+It’s advisable to apply for your temporary residence permit immediately.

 Permanent Residency Permit

 Although you may have decided to come and live in Northern Cyprus permanently you cannot apply for permanent residency straight away.
-You will need to apply and re-apply for a temporary residence permit annually for 5 years before you can apply for your residency permit to be made permanent.
+You will need to apply and re-apply for a temporary residence permit annually.10 years before you can apply for your residency permit to be made permanent.

 Applying for Residency

 There are various individuals and companies based in North Cyprus who will assist you for a fee.
-These individuals and companies have helped many ex-pats with work permits, driving licenses, business permits and also importing personal effects to Northern Cyprus and make the process simple.
+These individuals and companies have helped many ex-pats in the past with services.
+These services are work permits, driving licenses, business permits and also importing personal effects to Northern Cyprus and make the process simple.

 Please contact North Cove Estates for more information.